HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 > Two of the most important requirements as far as cloud computing is concerned are ***fault tolerance and scalability.***

-Muilticast sender uses multicast protocol
+Multicast sender uses multicast protocol

 - node may crash - Because processes are failure prone
 - Packet may be dropped(or might also be delayed by the underlying network)